 - Delivery Fee $0.00

-Of course, quarantine is a great time to read about everything that you need to get done after it ends (banks, contracts for mobile providers, renting an apartment), but to be honest, we didn’t research much since we were under terrible stress.
-Once a day, we went out to the balcony to “walk,” several times a week, we worked out.
+What we really missed during the quarantine was our PlayStation!
+We had sold ours just before the trip in order to buy a new one here after arriving.
+But again, we couldn’t do it because we weren’t sure if they would let us stay here… and to be honest, where can you even order a PlayStation 5?!
+They’re still not available anywhere.
+Of course, quarantine is a great time to read about everything you need to get done after it ends (banks, mobile provider contracts, renting an apartment), but to be honest, we didn’t do much research since we were under terrible stress.
+Once a day, we went out to the balcony for a “walk,” and several times a week, we worked out.